 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

 The spicy, zesty madras sauce boasts authentic Indian flavours in every mouthful.
-If you want to make spicy chicken curry, this chicken madras recipe is definitely going to tantalize your taste buds!
-So try this easy chicken madras curry and I promise it will come out super-tasty!
+If you want to make spicy chicken curry, this madras chicken recipe is definitely going to tantalize your taste buds!
+So try this easy chicken madras recipe, and I promise it will come out super-tasty!
 It really is the best chicken madras recipe.